ducksouplab/ducksoup/README.md

 docker build -f docker/Dockerfile.build -t ducksoup:latest .
 ```

-Supposing we use a `deploy` user ftoor run the container, prepare `data` and `log` folders, to be mounted as volumes in the container:
+Supposing we use a `deploy` user to run the container, prepare `data` and `log` folders, to be mounted as volumes in the container:

 ```
 mkdir data log